-1. Fire Department access roads shall be accessible during all types of veather and at all times.
+- I. Fire Department access roads shall be accessible during all types of weather and at all times.

-2. Fire Department access roads shall be capable of supporting Fire apparatus at all times and be a minimum of 20 feet wide (with the exception of the 12'
+weather and at all times are all times and the state of the supporting Fire apparatus at all times and be a minimum of 20 feet wide with the exception of the 12 wide access drive as approved on IP # PW273379).

+Fire Department access shall be provided an amintained to all structures.

-wide access drive as approved on IP # PW273379).
-3. Fire Department access shall be provided and maintained to all structures undergoing construction, alteration, or demolition.
-The access roadways shall provide a minimum turning radii of 40 to 45 feet.
-5. Fire lanes shall be established by the Fire Marshall.
+Fire Department access shall be provided an amintained to all structures.

+The access roadways shall provide an ininimum turning radii of 40 to 45 feet.

+Fire lanes shall be established by the Fire Marshall be stablished.

-File #: SP22-04 A/P #: PW273866 Due Dates:
+File # : SP22-04 A/P#: PW273866